+For USDA

-For USDA: As prescribed by section 1462 of the National Agricultural Research, Extension, and Teaching Policy Act of 1977 (7 U.S.C.
-3310), USDA limits indirect cost rates to 19 percent of total Federal funding for applicable direct costs.
-Section 709 of the FY 2006 Consolidated Appropriations Act (Public Law 109-97) limits indirect costs to 20 percent of the total Federal funds provided under each award.
+Section 709 of the FY 2006 Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2006 (Public Law 109-97) limits indirect costs to 20 percent of the total Federal funds provided under each award.
 Therefore, when preparing budgets, applicants should limit their requests for recovery of indirect costs to the lesser of their institution's official negotiated indirect cost rate or the equivalent of 20 percent of total Federal funds awarded.
 Another method of calculating the maximum allowable is 25 percent of the total direct costs.
-If no rate has been negotiated, a reasonable dollar amount (equivalent to or less than 20 percent of total Federal funds requested) in lieu of indirect costs may be requested, subject to approval by USDA.
-This same indirect cost limitation applies to subcontracts.
-If USDA funds a project through this solicitation, the indirect cost rate will be adjusted to a maximum of 20 percent, and the award level will be adjusted accordingly.
+Please note that if the 2008 Appropriations Act contains a different indirect cost limitation CSREES will contact each successful applicant to apply the correct rate prior to the award of a grant.

 To accommodate the USDA limit on indirect costs, applicants may be required at the time of award to submit a revised budget.
 Proposals selected for funding by USDA will be asked to comply with the USDA 20 percent limit on indirect cost rates.

-If a project is funded, beginning in the first year of funding, at least one member of the project team will be required to attend annual investigator meetings; these meetings may be held in conjunction with internationally attended genomics meetings (e.g. Plant and Animal Genome) or jointly with other DOE or USDA program meetings (e.g. the Genomics:GTL program meeting).
+If a project is funded, beginning in the first year of funding, at least one member of the project team will be required to attend annual investigator meetings; these meetings may be held in conjunction with internationally attended genomics meetings (e.g. Plant and Animal Genome) or jointly with other DOE or USDA program meetings (e.g. the Genomics:GTL program meeting) as specified by the USDA and DOE program managers.
 Reasonable travel expenses may be submitted as part of the project budget.